ligato/docs/docs/user-guide/quickstart.md

 !!!
 Note
     We will use etcdctl to interface to the etcd data store.

-List all key-value pairs related to the vpp-agent:
+VPP agent entries in the etcd data store use a prefix of `/vnf-agent`.
+List those key-value pairs using this command:
 ```
-docker exec etcd etcdctl get --prefix /vnf-agent/
+docker exec -it etcd etcdctl get --prefix /vnf-agent/
 ```
 Sample output:
 ```